Raw vector

 CVE-2023-46737 is a low-severity Uncontrolled Resource Consumption (CWE-400) vulnerability in Sigstore Cosign.
 Its CVSS base score is 3.1 (Low).

-Operationally, ranked in the top 45.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Exhaustion Flood (T1499.001); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References